Good news for everyone who didn't fancy growing their hair long, the hair icon that is David Beckham has unveiled a new shorter look.

 There's so many ways to style this cut!
 Again, there can be different variations for this depending on what works best for you.
 But here's 3 options for you -

 Option one: Wash hair, then add mousse and blow dry into desired shape with your hands or a brush.
-Finish with a matte paste or other matte look product of your choice.
+Finish with a matte clay or matte paste.

 Option two: Do what David does and get a flight to Miami, swim in the sea and get that natural matte textured beach blown look!
 Or if you're not able to charter the private jet this weekend then just pick yourself up a Salt Spray.
 Add this to wet hair and then let it dry naturally or blow dry through.
 Salt spray is great for picking out texture in the hair for added definition.